 This creates a secondary thought: If I don’t belong in the gym, I’m probably not the type of person who exercises.

 Observation: Yeah, I don’t have any muscles and my body seems to be withering away.

 Thought: If I don’t exercise I’m probably unhealthy.

 Observation: I do feel a little sick.
-Maybe I should just curl up and binge watch TV.
+Maybe I should just curl up and binge watch Netflix.

 Thought: If I’m unhealthy I’m probably going to be ill.

-Observation: I’ve hot a headache, maybe I should go to the doctor.
+Observation: I’ve got a headache, maybe I should go to the doctor.

 What happens if you change that belief about yourself?